Tinnitus Home Remedies: What Research Shows Actually Helps

 🚫 Avoid These Practices

-The Home Remedy with the Strongest Evidence: Sound Enrichment
+The Home Strategy with the Strongest Evidence: Sound Enrichment

 If you could only try one thing today, make it this: stop sitting in silence.
-Sound enrichment is the foundation of every evidence-based tinnitus management approach, from Tinnitus Retraining Therapy to clinical treatment programs.
+Sound enrichment is the foundation of every evidence-based tinnitus management approach, from Tinnitus Retraining Therapy to structured professional care programmes.

 Sounds Users Report Helpful for Home Relief